Training and clinical experience for a career as a registered professional nurse (RN)

-The philosophy of the Lincoln Land Community College (LLCC) Associate Degree Nursing (ADN) Program is consistent with the college’s vision, core values, goals and philosophy of general education.
-The ADN Program curriculum is based on current science, knowledge, and evidence-based practice.
-The Program philosophy, outcomes and competencies are based on the National Council Licensure Examination Test Plan, recommendations from the Quality and Safety Education for Nurses (QSEN) initiative, and recommendations from the Institute of Medicine (2011).
-The ADN Program has the specific mission of educating individuals to carry out the role of the Registered Professional Nurse.
+The philosophy of the LLCC ADN program is consistent with the college’s vision, core values, goals and philosophy of general education.
+The ADN program curriculum is based on current science, knowledge and evidence-based practice.
+The program philosophy, outcomes and competencies are based on the National Council Licensure Examination Test Plan, recommendations from the Quality and Safety Education for Nurses (QSEN) initiative and recommendations from the Institute of Medicine (2011).
+The ADN program has the specific mission of educating individuals to carry out the role of an RN.

 Learning is the responsibility of the student.
 The administration and faculty are responsible for providing a learner-centered environment.
-Faculty assume responsibility for developing, interpreting, and evaluating the curriculum in nursing in relation to the stated philosophy and outcomes.
-Faculty is also responsible for inter-professional collaboration and support of communication channels with other disciplines and agencies.
+Faculty assume responsibility for developing, interpreting and evaluating the curriculum in nursing in relation to the stated philosophy and outcomes.
+Faculty are also responsible for inter-professional collaboration and support of communication channels with other disciplines and agencies.

 Our program is approved by the Illinois Department of Financial and Professional Regulation and is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 Applications for the fall admission cycle are accepted the first Monday in November through the last Friday in March.
 Applications for the spring admission cycle are accepted the first Monday in June through the last Friday in September.
-If you have questions regarding the application dates, please contact the Nursing Department directly.
+No late applications are accepted.

-Step 1: Be aware of ADN program application dates and deadlines.
-We admit 48 students each fall semester (August) and 48 students each spring semester (January).
+- Step 1: Be aware of ADN program application dates and deadlines.
 Please note that there are designated application windows to apply.

 Other Program Requirements